bartdesmet/csharplang/spec/statements.md

 Since the `TextWriter` and `TextReader` classes implement the `IDisposable` interface, the example can use `using` statements to ensure that the underlying file is properly closed following the write or read operations.

+> __Expression Tree Conversion Translation Steps__
+>
+> Translation of a *using_statement* to a query expression tree produces a compile-time error.
+When converted to a generalized expression tree, it is translated into:
+>
+> ```csharp
+> Q.Using(info, resourceExpr, stmtExpr)
+> ```
+>
+> where `resourceExpr` is an expression representing the translation of *resource_acquisition* to an expression tree, `stmtExpr` is an expression representing the translation of *embedded_statement* to an expression tree, and `info` is
+>
+> ```csharp
+> Q.UsingInfo(default(Q.Flags), convert)
+> ```
+>
+> where `convert` is an expression representing the conversion of the resource(s) to `IDisposable`, as described above, constructed using the `Q.ConvertInfo` factory as described in [Cast expressions](expression.md#cast-expressions).
+Note that this conversion may describe a dynamic conversion.
+>
+> ***TODO***
+> * C# 7 adds scoped locals to the bound node, due to declaration expressions.
+These would be passed to the `UsingInfo` factory method as a third argument supplied with the result of the `ScopeInfo` factory method.
+> * Lowering steps are left to the expression tree library, e.g. for purposes of expression tree evaluation.
+>   * The C# compiler performs some non-trivial optimizations for structs using `constrained` virtual calls which are covered by the specification stating "*An implementation is permitted to implement a given using-statement differently, e.g. for performance reasons, as long as the behavior is consistent with the above expansion.*".
+>   * Should any information about the suggested lowering steps make it into the expression tree nodes?
+Likely not, given that the spec is non-prescriptive about any such details beyond the expansions to `try..finally..` constructs.

 ## The yield statement

 The `yield` statement is used in an iterator block ([Blocks](statements.md#blocks)) to yield a value to the enumerator object ([Enumerator objects](classes.md#enumerator-objects)) or enumerable object ([Enumerable objects](classes.md#enumerable-objects)) of an iterator or to signal the end of the iteration.